 How to Count Corn Ears Per Acre Accurately

-Ears per acre is the most important number in the corn yield formula.
-A 10% counting error shifts your estimate by 15–20 bu/acre.
-Here's the precise method to get it right the first time.
+Ears per acre is the biggest driver of a yield estimate.
+A 10% counting error shifts your result by 15–20 bu/acre.
+Here is how to get it right.

 Quick Answer